gcccheng/oogway/index.md

 ## Summary

-Gang is a self-motivated person, and he believes that the mindset of continuous learning and the ability to quickly adapt to new technologies are core competencies for a professional IT engineer.
-Throughout his career, Gang has proactively built expertise in managing modern infrastructure and platform through an ever-growing list of projects, certifications, workshops, conferences, courses, industry peers and through AI.
-His efforts and expertise were recognized when he received the honor of being awarded and titled as the Red Hat Certified Professional of the Year 2024(if you are curious of what it is, click Red Hat Bio on top for more info).
+Gang is a self-motivated person, and he believes that the mindset of <span class="accent">continuous learning</span> and the ability to <span class="accent">quickly adapt</span> to new technologies are core competencies for a professional IT engineer.
+Throughout his career, Gang has proactively built expertise in managing <span class="accent">modern infrastructure</span> and <span class="accent">platform engineering</span> through an ever-growing list of projects, certifications, workshops, conferences, courses, industry peers and through AI.
+His efforts and expertise were recognized when he received the honor of being awarded and titled as the <span class="accent">Red Hat Certified Professional of the Year 2024</span>(if you are curious of what it is, click Red Hat Bio on top for more info).

-In addition to his expertise in Red Hat, Gang has expanded his skills across DevOps engineering, platform engineering, and site reliability engineering.
+In addition to his expertise in <span class="accent">Red Hat</span>, Gang has expanded his skills across <span class="accent">DevOps engineering</span>, <span class="accent">platform engineering</span>, and <span class="accent">site reliability engineering</span>.
 He has worked in both small and large teams, taking on roles such as System Administrator, Infrastructure Engineer, DevOps Engineer, Developer Experience (DevEx) Engineer, and Platform Engineer — or a combination of them all, depending on project requirements.
 In the era of AI-driven engineering, Gang is also actively exploring how artificial intelligence can assist platform and infrastructure work.
-This includes AI-assisted troubleshooting, automation generation, infrastructure documentation, and improving developer productivity through intelligent tooling.
-Rather than viewing AI as a replacement for engineers, he sees it as a powerful collaborator that enhances decision-making, accelerates problem-solving, and helps engineers focus on higher-level architectural thinking.
+This includes <span class="accent">AI-assisted troubleshooting</span>, <span class="accent">automation</span>, infrastructure documentation, and improving <span class="accent">developer productivity</span> through intelligent tooling.
+Rather than viewing AI as a replacement for engineers, he sees it as a powerful collaborator that enhances <span class="accent">decision-making</span>, accelerates <span class="accent">problem-solving</span>, and helps engineers focus on higher-level <span class="accent">architectural thinking</span>.

-No matter what title or environment, Gang adapts quickly to create value for the business through strong communication skills and a collaborative mindset.
+No matter what title or environment, Gang adapts quickly to create value for the business through strong <span class="accent">communication</span> skills and a <span class="accent">collaborative mindset</span>.

 ## Employment